MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pcivirt/ns-pcivirt-_sriov_device_interface_standard_2.md

 ### -field GetDeviceLocation

-Pointer to the driver's implementation of the <a href="/windows-hardware/drivers/ddi/pcivirt/nc-pcivirt-sriov_get_device_location">SRIOV_GET_DEVICE_LOCATION</a> callback function that allows the a non-privileged VM to determine the bus to which the device is attached.
+Pointer to the driver's implementation of the <a href="/windows-hardware/drivers/ddi/pcivirt/nc-pcivirt-sriov_get_device_location">SRIOV_GET_DEVICE_LOCATION</a> callback function that allows a non-privileged VM to determine the bus to which the device is attached.

 ### -field ResetVf